ToothlessRider/ESE_Notes/Software_Design_ESE.md

 - Work individually on parts of the system
 - To facilitate reuse and reusability
 - Prepare for extension of the system
+- To ensure maintainability and reliability of the system and architectural model must be **stable**

+> Component Diagrams, Package Diagrams, Deployement Diagrams are in this PPT

 <hr>

+## PPT 36